We have drafted a plan for West Sussex Mind, for the next five years - and want your views on how it's shaping up.

-We are developing some high-level goals and a plan for our charity, West Sussex Mind, for the next 5 years.
-This plan will help the charity be clear about what it wants to achieve and should be prioritizing, using the money which the charity has and gets each year.
-We want this plan to have been co-produced, with active input and feedback from all of our service users, staff, volunteers, members, supporters and other people who have an interest in our work.
+This plan will help us be clear about what we want to achieve and should be prioritizing.
+We want it to have been co-produced, with active input and feedback from all of our service users, staff, volunteers, members, supporters and other people who have an interest in our work.

 West Sussex Mind places the people who use our services at the heart of everything.
 This is where you, a service user, can help West Sussex Mind shape our services to reflect how you want to be supported.
 Your lived experience and knowledge of what works for you is invaluable information.
 So you can ensure we continue to maintain and improve our services.